[Guest Post] The Best of Vietnam's Halong Bay

-"What's the most amazing sight you have ever seen?"
+"What's the most amazing sight you have ever seen in your travel?"

-I had to think a lot longer about that answer!
+I had to think a long time about that answer!

 I remembered my first trip to China, flying London to Beijing - a long flight - and falling asleep only to wake up and look out at what in my drowsy state seemed to be the surface of Mars.
 I honestly thought for a moment I'd gotten on the wrong plane!
 All I could see was this beautiful, red, mountainous terrain which showed no evidence of human life.
 Only later did one of the cabin crew inform me we were flying over Mongolia.